EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Experiments

-To isolate the effectiveness of \method, we compare \method with two representative learning paradigms: RLVR implemented by GRPO, and SFT.
-We follow the STaR~\cite{star} for SFT, where each LLM generates its own CoTs, and those verified by answer consistency are used for SFT.
+To isolate the effectiveness of \method, we conduct an ablation study comparing \method with two representative learning paradigms: RLVR implemented by GRPO, and SFT.
+Following STaR~\cite{star} for SFT, each LLM generates its own CoTs, and those verified by answer consistency are used for SFT.
 All methods are trained on the same GSM8K and MATH datasets with equal training steps on incorrect problems.
-Results are shown in Table~\ref{tab:rq3_rl_sft}.
+Results are shown in Table~\ref{tab:rq2_benchmark}.

 \textbf{\method enables more effective self-exploration on hard problems.} Across all model families, \method consistently outperforms both GRPO and SFT.
 On weaker LLMs such as Llama3.1-8B and DeepSeek-Math-7B, \method shows moderate improvements over GRPO, while the performance of SFT remains relatively low.
 On stronger LLMs, the advantage of \method becomes more noticeable.
-Qwen2.5-7B improves from 40.3 to 51.2 after GRPO training, and further to 53.5 with \method, where SFT is estimated to reach 36.9.
-R1-Qwen-1.5B reaches 65.7 with \method, exceeding 63.6 under GRPO and 55.3 under SFT.
+Qwen2.5-7B improves from 40.3 to 51.2 after GRPO training, and further to 53.5 with \method, where SFT achieves 36.9.
+R1-Qwen-1.5B reaches 66.7 with \method, exceeding 63.6 under GRPO and 55.3 under SFT.
+Unlike SFT which memorizes \cite{sft_rl}, \method gradually shortens the reasoning process and better enhances reasoning capability.
 These results indicate that \method facilitates more effective self-exploration by gradually increasing difficulty, thereby improving the reasoning capability across both weak and strong LLMs.